radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 To set up global attribute mappings:

 1. Go to the Control Panel > Directory Namespace > Namespace Design.
-Select the node where the LDAP Proxy View is mounted and go to ADVANCED SETTINGS tab > Global Attributes Handling section.
+Select the node where the LDAP Proxy View is mounted and go to theADVANCED SETTINGS tab > Global Attributes Handling section.

 2. If an attribute you want to map does not appear in the list, click on **ADD** and enter the Name (as it exists in the backend) and the Virtual Name (what you want the attribute name to be in the identity view).
 3. Click **SAVE**.